NASM CES Study Guide

 Lumbo-Pelvic-Hip Complex Screening

-If we have found that there are static malalignments or some impairments of movement in the LPHC or the knee, then we should do mobility testing of the trunk.
+If we have found static malalignments or movement impairments in the LPHC or the knee, then we should do mobility testing of the trunk.

-Clients that show excessive anterior or posterior pelvic tilt, asymmetrical weight shifting, knee valgus, or excessive leaning forward in the overhead squat assessment will possibly have these restrictions of the LPHC.
+Clients that show excessive anterior or posterior pelvic tilt, asymmetrical weight shifting, knee valgus, or excessive leaning forward in the overhead squat assessment may have these restrictions of the LPHC.

-Mobility testing in the lumbar spine helps to further narrow down limitations in the LPHC.
+Mobility testing in the lumbar spine helps to narrow down limitations in the LPHC further.

-This allows the professionals to create a program that is more individualized.
+This allows the professionals to create a more individualized program.

 Make sure to look through the photos and the descriptions for the various movements and tests for mobility shown for this section in the chapter.